By Susan Patterson, Master Gardener

 Storing Garlic at Room Temperature

 Spread some newspapers out in a location away from sunlight and in a cool, well-ventilated area.
-Allow the garlic to dry for at least 2 weeks, in a mesh bag or airy container, until the skins become paper like.
-This air-dry storage method preserves garlic for 5 to 8 months.
+Allow the garlic to dry for at least two weeks, in a mesh bag or airy container, until the skins become paper like.
+This air-dry storage method preserves garlic for five to eight months.

 How to Store Garlic by Freezing

 Frozen garlic is perfect for soups and stews, and can be achieved one of three ways:

 - Chop garlic and wrap tightly in freezer wrap.
 Break or grate off as needed.

 - Leave garlic unpeeled and freeze, removing cloves as needed.